creek-service/creek-observability/README.md

 # Creek Observability

-Libraries to help with observing events within Creek.
+Libraries to help with observing running services.

+The repo contains the following repos:

+* [logging](logging): handles the logging of events via Slf4J.